Curriculum

 Clinical Activities & Supervision

-The clinical environment at Hurley Medical Center provides for advanced learning experiences for those specializing in adult or pediatric rehabilitation psychology.
+The clinical environment at Hurley Medical Center provides for advanced learning experiences for those specializing in adult rehabilitation psychology.
 As a Level 1 Trauma Center and a Children's Hospital, Hurley provides a wide case mix for learning.
 First-year fellows typically have 15-25 hours of patient contact per week, providing targeted assessments, interventions, and real-world practice.
 In many circumstances, fellows - with input from their supervisors - can select cases that will best enhance their knowledge base, providing a wide-ranging learning experience.
 Fellows learn evidence-based practice and how to develop and monitor appropriate treatment plans.

 Main clinical activities include: